holyxhellx/funds-exercise/README.md

 ### Optional part

-10. Modify the code to require sending a positive amount of Ether to the contract to sign it (line 43);
+10. Modify the code to require sending a positive amount of Ether to the contract to sign it (replace line 43 of the code with the code below);

 ```solidity
 function withdrawFunds() external payable isOwner(true, "An address must have been used to sign the contract to withdraw funds.") {